cyanheads/model-context-protocol-resources/guides/cyanheads-custom-mcp-llms-full.md

 - **Completion:** If `completions` capability is declared, clients can send `completion/complete` for prompt/resource arguments, receiving suggestions.
 - **Cancellation:** Either party can send `notifications/cancelled` with a `requestId` to attempt cancellation of an in-progress request.
 Best-effort, handles race conditions.
 - **Ping:** Either party can send a `ping` request; the receiver **MUST** respond promptly with an empty result to confirm liveness.
 - **Progress & Configuration (New in 2025-03-26):** The specification also includes mechanisms for servers to send progress updates (`notifications/progress`) for long-running operations and for clients to manage server-specific settings (`configuration/get`, `configuration/set`). **Note:** To receive progress updates, the client **MUST** include a `_meta: { progressToken: "..." }` envelope in the original request that initiates the long-running operation.
 The server then includes this `progressToken` in subsequent `notifications/progress` messages.
 While less common than core capabilities, servers can implement these if needed.
-Clients **MUST** also be prepared to debounce rapid sequences of `listChanged` or `updated` notifications as per the specification's Behavior Requirements ([spec link](https://github.com/modelcontextprotocol/modelcontextprotocol/blob/main/docs/specification/2025-03-26/basic/behavior.mdx)).
+Clients **MUST** be prepared to debounce rapid sequences of `listChanged` or `updated` notifications as per the specification's Behavior Requirements ([spec link](https://github.com/modelcontextprotocol/modelcontextprotocol/blob/main/docs/specification/2025-03-26/basic/behavior.mdx)).

 **Example: Sending a Log Notification (TypeScript SDK)**